StealthyAD/FearScript-Advanced/README.md

 FearScript Advanced combines remain script like Standify &amp; CruiseMissile Scripts made by me.
 - Much features for players users.
 - Reused some scripts because seems useless, just upgrade code and some improvements.
+- Function separated, ported with Standify & Cruise Missile made by me.